International Engineering Program

 - Budget: View the Program Budget Sheet in URI Abroad for estimated program expenses.

-- Meet with your advisors to discuss your academic plan for your fifth year: Make sure to work on a graduation worksheet with your advisors, so that you know which classes you have to take for graduation.
+- Meet with Advisors to Discuss Academic Plan for Fifth Year: Make sure to work on a graduation worksheet with your advisors, so that you know which classes you have to take for graduation.
 Since you will have to register for Fall courses from abroad, let us know immediately if there is a conflict between a French course and courses required for engineering in your 5th year.
 Review your IEP program curriculum sheet.

-- Research: If you would like to earn 3 credits of MCE, CHE, ELE etc. 491 professional elective credits, talk to Prof. Erickson about possible research opportunities.
+- Research: If you would like to earn 3 credits of MCE, CHE, ELE etc. 491 professional elective credits, talk to your French IEP director about possible research opportunities.

 January